Adaptive Estimation of Nonparametric Geometric Graphs: Introduction

-for some constant $ C(\bp,s,\bS)>0$ and for some known dimensions $(d_\ell)_{\ell\in\bbN}$ (given by the representation of the group/quotient $\bS$) that depends only on $\bS$, see Table~\ref{t:CSR1}.
+for some constant $ C(\bp,s,\bS)>0$ and for some known dimensions $(d_\ell)_{\ell\in\bbN}$ (given by the representation of the group/quotient $\bS$) that depend only on $\bS$, see Table~\ref{t:CSR1} in the Appendix.
 This assumption governs the regularity of the kernel $W$ and it can be understood that the derivative of order~$s$ (in the Laplacian on $\bS$ sense) of $W$ is square-integrable.
 In this case, one can build an estimator $\widehat \lambda^{\widehat R}$ (from the spectrum of the adjacency matrix of the graph) of the spectrum $\lambda^{\star}$ of $W$ (viewed as an integral operator) such that

-where $n$ is the size of the graph, $\mathbf d$ is the dimension of the latent space (actually, $\bS$ is a ($\bd -1$)-manifold) and $\delta_2$ is the $\ell_2$ distance between spectra, see \eqref{eq:Hardy_Littlewood_L2} for a definition.
-We uncover the minimax rate of estimating a $s$-regular function on a space of (Riemannian) dimension $\bd-1$ up to a multiplicative log factor.
-This result is stated in Theorem~\ref{thm:New_Main_Sphere} without adaptation to the smoothness parameter, Theorem~\ref{thm:adap} and Corollary~\ref{vitesse} with smoothness adaptation, and Theorem~\ref{cor:variancepr} and Corollary~\ref{u} for adaptive estimation of the envelope function $\mathbf p$ at rate $\mathcal O(\log n/n)$ when $\mathbf p$ is a polynomial.
+where $n$ is the size of the graph, $\mathbf d$ is the dimension of the latent space (actually, $\bS$ is a ($\bd -1$)-manifold) and $\delta_2$ is the $\ell_2$ distance between spectra, see~\eqref{eq:Hardy_Littlewood_L2} for a definition.
+We uncover for the minimax risk, the rate of estimating a $s$-regular function on a space of (Riemannian) dimension $\bd-1$ up to a multiplicative log factor.
+This result is stated in Theorem~\ref{thm:New_Main_Sphere} without adaptation to the smoothness parameter, Theorem~\ref{thm:adap} and Corollary~\ref{vitesse} with smoothness adaptation, and Theorem~\ref{cor:variancepr} and Corollary~\ref{u} for adaptive estimation of the envelope function $\mathbf p$ at rate $\mathcal{O}(\log n/n)$ when $\mathbf p$ is a polynomial.
 The general statement for compact symmetric spaces is given by Theorem~\ref{thm:SSCCSSversion}.